BMW ELECTRIC VEHICLES

 “Visionary BMW i-series electric vehicles lead the way in alternative drivetrains, lightweight construction, and aerodynamics – promising sustainable premium without sacrifice.
 Their futuristic shapes and forms combine renewable and recycled materials in an inspiring overall design.
 These products are complemented by BMW i-mobility services, such as DriveNow, ChargeNow and ParkNow.”
 BMW

 BMW has changed strategy in 2017 away from the i-series to having BEV and PHEV versions of current model ranges, thereby scraping the development of the exciting the BMW i5 scheduled for release in 2020.
+In September 2017 BMW announced that it will produce 25 electric vehicles by 2025 of which 12 will be fully electric.

 Read our in-depth comparison of the Daimler vs BMW EV strategy for further insights on future BMW EV modules.